MAD9137/f2024/docs/modules/week5/customize-table.md

 ![Edit Cells](/F2020/assets/img/EditCell_4.png)

-Then, in your `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath)` function, after you modify the textLabel's text you can add the following line of code to set the image.
+Then, in your `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` function, after you modify the textLabel's text you can add the following line of code to set the image.

 ```swift
 newCell.imageView?.image = UIImage(named: "default-pic-100")